 Texas CPA requirements

 Wondering how to get a CPA in Texas?
 The first thing you’ll want to do is check the state’s requirements, as Texas will ultimately license you.
-This page serves as a resource for Texas CPA requirements and is current as of August 2021.
-Always consult with Texas' Board of Accountancy for the most current information.
+This page serves as a resource for Texas CPA and CPE requirements - be sure to consult with Texas' Board of Accountancy for the most current information.

 CPA Exam requirements in Texas

 What are the requirements to become a CPA in Texas?
 Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
 In order to be eligible for the CPA Exam, the state requires candidates to meet certain CPA Exam requirements in Texas, including: